 - Make your balance transfer quickly.
-Your introductory period may last six months, but your opportunity to make your transfer is also limited, possibly to the first thirty days after your card is activated.
-Otherwise the promotional rate will be lost.
-Besides which, the longer you leave it the less time you will enjoy avoiding any interest.
-The best way to ensure you take full advantage is to transfer your balance during your card application.
+Though the introductory period may only last a number of months, your opportunity to make the transfer may be limited to a shorter period (such as within the first thirty days), otherwise the promotional rate will be lost.
+The longer you leave it, the less time you’ll have to enjoy avoiding interest.
+Take advantage of the offer by transferring your balance during your card application.

 - Don’t think this can become a habit.
 Making one 0% balance transfer after another to avoid paying your debts will be noted in your credit history.
-Your credit rating may drop due to your regular credit applications, and credit card providers may well read into your habits and reject applications from you.
-Plan to eventually get off the balance transfer bandwagon.
+Your credit rating may drop due to your regular credit applications, and the assessors of your credit file may well read into your habits and reject applications from you.

 - Don’t make any cash transactions on your 0% balance transfer and 0% purchases card.
 Cash transactions aren’t often included in 0% promotional offers, and when they are, they still carry the very expensive cash advance fees.

 Things to watch out for when using this type of credit card offer